 High-Energy Dog

-As a high-energy dog, the German Shepherd needs an average of 2 hours of exercise daily.
+The German Shepherd needs 2 hours of exercise daily as a high-energy dog.
 Lack of exercise can cause them to become destructive.

 Ask yourself the following questions to see if you can meet your GSD’s daily need for exercise:

-- Would you pay someone to meet your dog’s daily exercise needs if you are unable to?
+• Would you pay someone to meet your dog’s daily exercise needs if you cannot?

 Leash walking alone will not be enough for your German Shepherd.
-You will need to vary his exercise needs with off-leash running and play, frisbee, fetch, flyball, or agility.
+You must vary his exercise needs with off-leash running and play, frisbee, fetch, flyball, or agility.

 Intelligent

-- How much time and patience would you devote to teaching your adoptive dog new commands, games, and tricks daily, considering that the dog may already have learned different behaviors in the shelter or with a previous owner?
+• How much time and patience would you devote to teaching your adoptive dog new commands, games, and tricks daily, considering the dog may already have learned different behaviors in the shelter or with a previous owner?

-- Are you willing to hire a professional to help with training if you find yourself unable to accomplish the same?
+• Are you willing to hire a professional to help with training if you cannot accomplish the same?

 Costly to Own